jasoryeh/wg-zero/README.md

 * Download a client's configuration file.
 * Statistics for which clients are connected.
 * Tx/Rx charts for each connected client.
-* Client private keys are held on the client.
+* Client private keys can be kept secret.
+* Easy migration from an unmanaged configuration.
+* Read-only mode.
+* Simple manual configuration when editing `wg0.conf`.

 ## Requirements